kinsta/Kinsta-Plugin-Manager/README.md

-# How To Build and Deploy a ChatGPT Clone Application With React and OpenAI API
+# Build a tool to bulk update WordPress plugins in multiple sites with KinstaAPI

 In this tutorial, you will learn how to build a ChatGPT clone application using React and the OpenAI API.
 If you want to try your hand at a fun and engaging project over the weekend, this is a great opportunity to dive into React and OpenAI.